mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-As expected, from the log we can see that the coffee was prepared only after the end of the execution of the two coroutines:
+As expected, from the log, we can see that we prepared the coffee only after the end of the execution of the two coroutines:

 ```text
 21:56:18.040 [main] INFO CoroutinesPlayground - Starting the morning routine